SDC-Fall-2024/Team-30-AICoursePlanner/README.md

 ### Running the web app
-- Start the Flask backend in a new terminal
+- Start the Flask backend in a new terminal after activating venv
     ```sh
     cd backend
     python server.py